Hospice or Palliative Care: Management

 place.
 It's a special type of care for terminally ill people and their families.
 Terminally

-ill means that the person's illness can't be cured and he or she is going to die from
+ill means that the person's illness can't be cured, and they are going to die from

-the illness.
+6 months or less.
 Hospice care is not meant to cure the person.
-Instead, it provides comfort
+Instead, it provides

 often provide this type of care in the person's home.
 But they can also provide it